Trendyol-Front-End-Bootcamp/week-3-react-omer-caliskan/README.md

 * assets file includes images and css files

 * components file includes all compoments that used in project such as loading page, filter bar, navbar, character cards etc.
+* All fetching operations done in src > filter > FilterBar.js

 ## For Installation